What is Medicare Supplement Plan G?

 Part A Coverage Benefits

 Hospital Coinsurance and Costs: Plan G covers 100% of Part A coinsurance and hospital costs for up to an additional 365 days after Medicare benefits are exhausted.
-This includes daily coinsurance amounts for extended hospital stays beyond Medicare's coverage period.
+This includes the daily coinsurance for hospital stays beyond Medicare's initial coverage, including $434 per day for days 61-90 in 2026.

-Part A Deductible: The 2026 Part A deductible is $1,736 per benefit period.
+Part A Deductible: The 2026 Part A deductible is $1,736 per benefit period, an increase from $1,676 in 2025.
 Plan G covers this in full, meaning you won't pay anything for hospital admissions once you've met your Part B deductible.

-Skilled Nursing Facility Coinsurance: After you've been in the hospital for at least three days, Medicare covers skilled nursing care in a facility for up to 100 days per benefit period.
-For days 21-100, there's a daily coinsurance ($217.50 per day in 2026).
+Skilled Nursing Facility Coinsurance: After a qualifying hospital stay, Medicare covers skilled nursing care in a facility for up to 100 days per benefit period.
+For days 21-100, there's a daily coinsurance of $217 per day in 2026.
 Plan G covers 100% of this cost.

 Hospice Care Coinsurance: Plan G covers the Part A hospice care coinsurance or copayment, ensuring that end-of-life care remains affordable and accessible.